chenhaocs/MCAE/README.md

 # 0.6-meter MCAE-based land cover maps for five cities in China

-Download the MCAE-based Land Cover Map and open it directly in QGIS.
+Download the MCAE-based land cover map and open it directly in QGIS.
 The color palette has already been embedded in the land cover map:

 ![Open the land cover map in QGIS](./fig/disp-in-qgis.png "Open the land cover map in QGIS")